Getting Started

 To stop the containers, press Ctrl+C in the terminal where your containers are running.

-This command works for both non-M chip and M chip laptops.
-It will NOT wipe out the contents of your database, as they are stored on a volume (/postgres-data) within the project directory.
+If you want to tear down the containers, simply run make down.
+This command will NOT wipe out the contents of your database, as they are stored on a volume (/postgres-data) within the project directory.

-If you find you want to wipe out everything, simply run:
+If you find you want to wipe out everything, simply run make prune (be careful with this command!).
+This will prune your system, containers, images, and volumes.

 make mac-build-no-cache